hucker/splint/README.md

 the system has the same set but some don't apply.
 Or perhaps in an early phase development a subset of rules is applied, and at another a different set of rules is applied.

-RUIDS allow you to set function level granularity with "simple" config files.
+RUIDS allow you to set function level granularity with "simple" config files (THAT CURRENTLY DON'T EXIST)

 RUIDs can be anything hashable (but comme on, they should be short strings).
 Smart-ish values like File-001, Fill-002, ' smarter' or File-Required, File-Too-Old.
 Whatever makes sense on the project.
 As a general rule smart naming conventions